Parallels/acmeproxy/README.md

 If you want to use client authentication (username/password), use following command: `htpasswd -c /etc/acmeproxy/htpasswd testuser` to create a new htpasswd file with user `testuser`.

 If you want to use serverside IP based authentication set `allowed-ips` in the configfile (or set `--allowed-ips` on the commandline).
 You can use multiple IPs / nets in a CIDR notation, e.g. `127.0.0.1`, `172.16.0.0/16` or `192.168.10.0/24`.

+In addition, you can use DNS and rDNS (PTR) checks with `check-dns` and `allowed-ptr-domains`.
+You can use your trusted custom resolver for these checks with `check-resolver`

 # Usage